pammie89/Tic-Tac-Toe-Carnival/README.md

 --- How To Play ---

 1.)
-Player 1 - is automatically assign X game piece.
-Player 1 selects their 1st square
-and an X is marked on the board.<br>
+Player 1 - is automatically assigned the X game piece.
+Player 1 chooses where to place their first X game piece on the board.
+This marks the board with an image for the X game piece.<br>
 2.)
-Player 2 - It is not player 2's turn.
-They also select a square and upon clicking a circle Game piece will mark the chosen square.<br>
+It is Player 2 turn, which has been assigned the O game piece.
+They choose where to place their first game piece on the board.
+This marks the board with an image for the O game piece.<br>
 3.)
-This cycle repeats until a winner is determined.<br>
+This cycle repeats until a winner status is achieved by on of the players.<br>
 4.)
+If there is no winner the game will be considered a tie.
-Upon the conclusion of the game the winner will be announced within the game results board.<br>
+4.)
+If a winner is determined the game results will be announced within the game results board.<br>
 5.)
-If there is no winner, then the game will be announced as a tie within the game results board.<br>
+If the game is tie, this will also be shown within the game results board.<br>
 6.)
-To play another game, simply click on the "Play Again" button.<br>
+Click "Play Again", to play again..<br>
 7.)
-You can play the game along with the music or use the toggler to turn off the sound.<br>
+Use the music toggler to controll how the music is played while playing the game.<br>

 ## Summary